Anti-Corruption Layer pattern

-Implement a façade or adapter layer between a modern application and a legacy system that it depends on.
-This layer translates requests between the modern application and the legacy system.
-Use this pattern to ensure that an application's design is not limited by dependencies on legacy systems.
+Implement a façade or adapter layer between different subsystems that don't share the same semantics.
+This layer translates requests that one subsystem makes to the other subsystem.
+Use this pattern to ensure that an application's design is not limited by dependencies on outside subsystems.
+This pattern was first described by Eric Evans in Domain-Driven Design.

 Context and problem